dchudz/predcomps/notes/renormalize-weights.md

 We see that $v$'s near 7 makes up only about 5.7% of the pairs.
 (It would be exactly $(.2)(.2) = 4$%, except that when we form pairs to compute the APC we don't pair any row with itself.)

-If we form the APC based on these pairs and these Weights, we Weight the $v$'s near 3 too much, so our APC is too low:
+If we form the APC based on these pairs and these weights, we weight the $v$'s near 3 too much, so our APC is too low:

 ```r
 pairsDF$yHat1 <- f(pairsDF$u, pairsDF$v)
 pairsDF$yHat2 <- f(pairsDF$u.B, pairsDF$v)
 pairsDF$uDiff <- pairsDF$u.B - pairsDF$u